coltongrainger/blog/_posts/2015-12-15-superstition.md

 status: poetry
 ---

-An excerpt of writing for Dr. Eric Spencer's *English Renaissance Literature*.
+An excerpt of verse for Dr. Eric Spencer's *English Renaissance Literature*.

 <pre>